dorjeduck/minbpe.mojo/README.md

 ## Quick Start

-- First make sure you have [Mojo 24.3](https://docs.modular.com/mojo/manual/get-started/)
+- First make sure you have [Mojo 24.3](https://docs.modular.com/mojo/manual/get-started/) installed.
  - In addtion you need to install the Python library `regex`.
 We rely on `regex` because Mojo currently lacks a powerful native regular expression library.
 Mojo's ability to utilize Python libraries allows us to enhance functionality in this way.

  ```bash
  pip install regex
  ```

- The quick start example from `minbpe` can be implement with minbpe.mojo as follows:
+ - The quick start example from `minbpe` can be implement with `minbpe.mojo` as follows:

  ```python
 from mojobpe import Tokenizer,BasicTokenizationStrategy